shawna-p/mysterious-messenger/docs/route-setup.rst

     label day_4_5_coffee_chat_expired:

 Typically, an expired chatroom covers most of the same topics as the original chatroom, though the player is not present.
-For more on expired chatrooms and real-time mode, see [[INSERT LINK HERE]].
+For more on expired chatrooms and real-time mode, see :ref:`Expired Timeline Items and Real-Time Mode`.

 Attached Story Mode